tundish/blathnaid/app/tale.rst

 He in his turn had been eager to check the third set of markings.
 After applying some paste, and rubbing with a cloth, he could make out its meaning.
 "This one reads 'Cognition'", he declared.

+Then Fell took up his story of Ingomer.
 Recently he'd forbidden the Smiths from making blades or any edged tools, and arranged for his Guild of Cutlers to be licensed exclusively for those operations.
 Their factories were in a protected area near the Armoury.